How to Start Learning German with German Dubbed Movies Online

 - Price: From 0.99/movie (rent), from 2.99€/movie (buy)

 - Price: ca. 4€/movie (rent, new releases), ca. 14€/movie (buy, new releases)

 Enjoy German Dubbed Movies While Learning German

 As you can see, dubbed movies are a great way to enhance your German knowledge and also have some fun doing it.
-While it will take a while to get over the fact that the words you hear and the lip movements don’t fit together, watching these movies will provide you will a plethora of new phrases and material.
+While it might take a while to get over the fact that the words you hear and the lip movements don’t fit together, watching these movies will provide you with a plethora of new phrases and material.

 Oh, and to have the real German experience, make sure you eat sweet popcorn during your movie marathon and not the salty kind that everyone else on Earth appears to favor.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.